fiatjaf/awesome-loginless/README.md

 ## Data
 * [Formspree](https://formspree.io/) - Put a form on your site, write your address in the HTML and get the submissions on your email.
-* [piln](https://piln.xyz/) - A prepaid [IPFS](https://ipfs.io/) pinning service with a public list of pinned objects that collects payments in very small chunks over the Bitcoin Lightning Network.
 * [JSONBIN.io](https://jsonbin.io/) - A place to store, update and query any kind of JSON data, to be used in small-scale web apps in general.